jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 Configuration values are used to control the behaviour of a flow or task.
 A flow can propagate configuration into its sub tasks, but it must do so explicitly.
 Configuration values can be set on the command line.
-Example use of configuration options is to control aspects like debug flags, substitution of components of the design for simulation, or controlling the inclusion of tests to run in a regression.
+Example use of configuration options is to control features like debug flags, substitution of components of the design for simulation, or the inclusion of tests to run in a regression.

 There are a number of similar programming models that support scalable